 Hi everybody!
 What a pleasure to read Andreas’ blog and all the posts.
 It’s true that every English speaking region has its own way of expressing itself in English.
 Many times that difference stems from the various linguistic origins the groups of people previously had.
 And it’s also true that the various linguistic backgrounds today affect the way our EFL students learn.
 I remember a story one of my students once told me:

 Mariella (Spanish speaker-B2 CEF level), a director of well-known international company, was on a business trip in London.
 She had some free time and decided to go shopping.
 She managed to buy clothes and toys for her kids so well that she needed more travel space for all her shopping.
-While visiting a department store she wanted to buy a suitcase and she ended up in a candy store, where a clerk kindly showed ...
+While visiting a department store she wanted to buy a suitcase and she ended up in a candy store, where a clerk kindly showed her sweet cases.

 English doesn’t have a phonemic orthography (the representation in writing of the English language is not one sound-one letter).
 The English spelling system is the result of a development process that has been going on for over 1,000 years, ever since some missionaries attempted to use the 23-letter Latin alphabet to represent the more than 35 phonemes of Old English.

 This prominent feature of English makes it difficult not only for EFL students, but also for native speakers to learn.
 It is hard for the latter to avoid “rediculous” spellings and children who read a great deal often produce spelling pronunciations, as they have no way of knowing other than the spelling how the rare words they encounter are correctly pronounced.

 That is one of the difficulties EFL students face when learning the language.
 Most of our Uruguayan business English students are adults who read a lot and just interact orally in English now and again.
 They are likewise vulnerable to producing spelling pronunciations.